-I feel like chopped liver, what would you do in this situation?
+What would you do in this situation?
+Speak up?
+Keep quiet?

 Most Helpful Guy

 In those circumstances I see no reason not to speak up, in a completely professional way of course.
 In your place I would point out that I was originally told that I would doing that work.
 Then I would ask my boss, if you don't want me to be doing the graphic design work, what do you want me to do?
 It's a way to politely point out the contradiction between what you were first told and what they are saying now and hint at your frustration and confusion about that contradiction.
 If nothing else, you will likely find out where you stand there which will help you decide your next move.